 - If your name is on the calendar, when the courtroom is unlocked please take a seat in the courtroom and remain in the courtroom until roll is taken and the oath has been administered. - When roll is taken, if you are representing someone else, please advise the clerk taking the roll of that fact, and give him or her your name and correct spelling.
-Be sure to notify the clerk of any change of address. - If you are assigned to a courtroom where a temporary judge will be sitting, you will be asked to sign a stipulation, which is an agreement, that he or she may decide your case.
+Be sure to notify the clerk of any change of address. - If you are assigned to a courtroom where a temporary judge will be sitting, you will be asked to stipulate, on the record, that he or she may decide your case.
 A temporary judge is an attorney who sits by assignment of the Fresno Superior Court, has been as attorney for at least five years, and has attended a small claims judicial officer training course.
-Once you sign the stipulation, any judgment issued by the temporary judge is the same as a judgment issued by a judge. - After roll is taken, if you have not already done so, give the opposing party copies of your exhibits or let the opposing party see the exhibits you plan to present to the court.
-The opposing party must have a chance to read the exhibits before the judge sees them.
-You will delay the time of your trial if you do not give these copies to the opposing party ahead of time.
-Keep your original exhibits until your case is called.
+Once you stipulate, any judgment issued by the temporary judge is the same as a judgment issued by an appointed judge.